jerryhgladinet/newdocs/admin/new_admin/settings.rst

 -----------------
 The Cluster Settings page provides timeouts and limit settings that apply across the cluster.
 Administrators can configure:

-* **Web session timeout, token expiration and distributed lock idle timeout** – specify in minutes to control how long browser sessions, mobile/desktop tokens and distributed locks remain active【368951610685776†screenshot】.
+* **Web session timeout, token expiration and distributed lock idle timeout** – specify in minutes to control how long browser sessions, mobile/desktop tokens and distributed locks remain active.
-* **Notification frequency** – how often the server notifies the desktop client of file changes (in seconds)【368951610685776†screenshot】.
+* **Notification frequency** – how often the server notifies the desktop client of file changes (in seconds).
-* **Device limits** – maximum concurrent devices per user and number of days before inactive devices are purged from the system【368951610685776†screenshot】.
+* **Device limits** – maximum concurrent devices per user and number of days before inactive devices are purged from the system.
-* **Search results limit** – maximum number of file search results returned per query【368951610685776†screenshot】.
+* **Search results limit** – maximum number of file search results returned per query.

 Languages
 ---------
 Administrators can enable or disable specific language packs and choose a cluster default.
-Supported languages include Chinese, German, French, Italian and Dutch【429436530000742†screenshot】.
+Supported languages include Chinese, German, French, Italian and Dutch.
 The cluster default is used for new tenants; tenants may still set their own language preferences.

 Branding Options
 ----------------
-This tab provides simple options to hide tutorial videos and enable tenant-level branding【601177976076060†screenshot】.
+This tab provides simple options to hide tutorial videos and enable tenant-level branding.
 For full branding customization see :doc:`branding`.

 Change Log
 ----------
-Configure how many days to retain file change logs and specify an email address and database connection string for cloud monitoring and logging【651974268771292†screenshot】.
+Configure how many days to retain file change logs and specify an email address and database connection string for cloud monitoring and logging.

 License String
 --------------
 Enter a license key to unlock user counts and features.
-After applying a valid key, the page displays the registered user count, licensee and expiration date【181972470491864†screenshot】.
+After applying a valid key, the page displays the registered user count, licensee and expiration date.

 Anti‑Virus
 ----------
 Select an anti‑virus engine to scan uploaded files.
-When set to **None** no scanning is performed【175956599893755†screenshot】.
+When set to **None** no scanning is performed.

 Application Integrations
 ------------------------
 Enable **Office Web App** or **Zoho Web App** for online editing.
-Provide the Office Online Server endpoint or Zoho API key, choose whether to allow editing or view-only access and set the default viewer【115666094236083†screenshot】.
+Provide the Office Online Server endpoint or Zoho API key, choose whether to allow editing or view-only access and set the default viewer.

 Default Group Policy
 --------------------